canttinkoanam/Ishiiruka/Readme.md

 This is a version of Ishiiruka, a Dolphin Emulator fork, that has a working cheat download function.
 Currently, the cheats download function doesn't work due to the fact that the source for cheats is still geckocodes.org, which has been shut down.
-This fork replaces geckocodes.org with codes.rc24.xyz, a clone of geckocodes.org.
+This fork replaces geckocodes.org with codes.rc24.xyz, a clone of geckocodes.org which is still up.

 Original README: